roselynle/community-cook/README.md

 -   Database:
     -   Run `bash _scripts/<script name>.sh` to run or close docker containers:
     -   `startDev.sh` - starts up db container
+        -   to start up an interactive mongo shell you will need to run `docker exec -it dev_db  bash` and then `mongo -u user -password password`
     -   `stop.sh` - closes the container
     -   `teardown.sh` - closes the containers and completely removes volumes